 - Complete withdrawal (excludes complete withdrawal for non-payment)

 Exceptions for "good cause" may be determined by the Student Services department per guidelines in the legislation.
 Administrative drops may be coded as "good cause" or a drop depending on extenuating circumstances and decisions.
 Deans and/or Vice Presidents at each college will determine and handle any waivers/exceptions for "good cause".

 Complete withdrawals are not subject to the six drop legislation and do not count toward the limit.
 For the purposes of the six drop rule, a complete withdrawal means that you drop all your classes for the term on the same date.

 If you are an affected student and have affected drops, all will count in the six-drop limit.
-If you have two affected drops at Texas Public College X and two drops at Texas Public University Y, when you transfer to the Lone Star College System, then you will only be able to drop two courses.
+If you have two affected drops at Texas Public College X and two drops at Texas Public University Y, when you transfer to Lone Star College, then you will only be able to drop two courses.
 (Total of six at all affected institutions).

 Transfer students who are affected by this legislation shall be required to submit all transfer institution transcripts for processing during the admissions process.
 The number of drops counting toward the six drop limit will be indicated on the official transcript.
 The total drops from all transfer institutions and LSCS cannot exceed six total drops.